bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ## Customizing a project's Gradle build

-If you do need to write a `build.gradle` file for a Bnd project, there are some properties of the Bnd Gradle Plugin you will find useful.
+If you do need to write a `build.gradle` file for a Bnd project, there are some properties of the Bnd Gradle Plugins you will find useful.

 * The `bndWorkspace` property of the `rootProject` contains the [Workspace][8] object.